Pylons/pyramid/docs/narr/introduction.rst

 algorithms in its core codepaths are avoided.
 It is feasible to get, for example, between 3500 and 4000 requests per second from a simple Pyramid view on commodity dual-core laptop hardware and an appropriate WSGI server (mod_wsgi or gunicorn).
-In any case, performance statstics are largely useless without requirements and goals, but if you need speed, Pyramid will almost certainly never be your application's bottleneck; at least no more than Python will be a bottleneck.
+In any case, performance statistics are largely useless without requirements and goals, but if you need speed, Pyramid will almost certainly never be your application's bottleneck; at least no more than Python will be a bottleneck.